run-ai/docs/docs/Researcher/user-interface/workspaces/blocks/building-blocks.md

 # Workspace Building Blocks

-Workspace building blocks are a layer that abstract complex containers and Kubernetes concepts and provide simple tools to allocate resources to the workspace.
-This way data scientists need to interact only with the building blocks, and do not need to be aware of technical setups and configurations.
+Workspace building blocks are a layer that abstract complex containers and Kubernetes concepts and provide simple tools to quickly allocate resources to the workspace.
+This way researchers need to interact only with the building blocks, and do not need to be aware of technical setups and configurations.

 These “building blocks'' consist of everything needed for a workspace to be created and used (See also [Environment introduction](./environments.md), [Compute resource introduction](./compute.md), [Data source introduction](./datasources.md)).